 Penalty: a fine of $2 000.

+[Regulation 198 amended: Gazette 27 Jun 2019 p.
+2450.]

 199. Transport document must accompany animal being moved

 (1) A person must not be in possession or control of an animal that is being moved from one place to another place unless the person is in possession of a transport document that relates to the movement of the animal.